anajekimova/anajekimova/README.md

 I am an aspiring software developer.
 Currently working hard on developing my C# skills, but I am always open to learning something new.
 .
 -->
+I am an aspiring software developer.
+Currently working hard on developing my C# skills, but I am always open to learning something new.

 Skills:

     C#/.NET, Ruby